128technology/docs/docs/intro_installation_azure_mist.md

 This subnet must provide connectivity to internal workloads within the cloud.

 :::important
-Please note that deploying Session Smart Routers without a valid token or certificate is limited to deployments within the cloud.
+Please note that deploying Session Smart Routers without a valid token is limited to deployments within the cloud.
 If your use case also requires the deployment of an on-premises SSR, please contact your Juniper sales representative.
 :::

 ## Deployment